avmoore000/DeepSample/README.md

 Began the implementation of the spectrum flux and cepstrum algorithms.
 Created a skeleton for the ANN to be completed this week.

 Week of Feb 29 2020
 Implemented printing of results for both debugging purposes and for sending to the neural network.
+Generated text file of audio wave using the libsnd library.